coreruleset/documentation/content/concepts/plugins.md

         setvar:'tx.wordpress-rule-exclusions-plugin_enabled=0'"
 ```

-⚠️ Warning: As of 05/06/2024, Coraza doesn't support the use of WebAppID, you can use the host header instead of the WebAppID variable:
+⚠️ Warning: As of 05/06/2024, Coraza doesn't support the use of WebAppID, you can use the`Host` header instead of the `WebAppID` variable:

 ```
 SecRule &TX:wordpress-rule-exclusions-plugin_enabled "@eq 0" \